atmozzis/Custom-Key-Logger/README.md

 2. Click Start!
 3. Fill Up Secret and click Hide!
 4. The program will stay hidden until you type the secret word again.
-5. After you've typed the secret word, wait for one minute for the settings to show up.
+5. After you've typed the secret word, wait for a few minutes for the settings to show up.
 4. **Use at Your Own Risk!
 Publisher Holds No Responsibility!!**

 ========Options========